HeavenParty/common-archive/readme.md

 - Backgrounds Elements:
     - Here lays programming freedom, procedural generation, physics simulations or advanced shaders
-    - Usually a procedurally generated object may be layered (not composited) on a background image
+    - Usually a procedurally generated object may be layered (not composited) on a background image 
 - PostProcessing:
     - HeavenParty may not oversaturate or make heavy usage of raster effects, procedural meshes are the strengths of it really
-    - But it may gloom
+    - But it may glare (as Fog Glow)

 - Composition:
     - Logo may be applied on it AFTER or DURING rendering (as an in-scene object or layered image)